 For your final-year project, you could also have access to facilities like a cleanroom for nanotechnology research, or one of the best terahertz electronics facilities in Europe.

 You’ll study the foundations of electronics and computing in your first two years, including electronic circuit design, communications systems, computer program design and programming languages.
-You’ll also learn more about the hierarchy of digital electronics and software, from individual components to billion-transistor chips, and onto full computer systems, data routing and software applications.
+You’ll also learn more about the hierarchy of digital electronics and software, from individual transistors to microprocessors, and onto full computer systems, data routing and software applications.

 This learning will provide the basis for your studies in Year 3, when you’ll take more specialised modules in fields like digital communications and embedded systems.
-You’ll also have the chance to select optional modules that suit your interests and career ambitions, on topics such as secure computing, mobile computing and artificial intelligence.
+You’ll also have the chance to select optional modules that suit your interests and career ambitions, on topics such as cryptography, machine learning, and computer graphics.

-For MEng students, the fourth year provides a wide range of choice in advanced areas such as embedded systems, network security and cloud computing.
+For MEng students, the fourth year provides a wide range of choice in advanced areas such as FPGAs, system-on-chip, and embedded microprocessors.
 You’ll also complete a dissertation on a particular aspect of the industry to help you prepare for professional life.

 In both Years 3 and 4 you’ll have the option to complete an interdisciplinary project, jointly supervised by academic staff from both the schools of Computing and Electronic and Electrical Engineering, to develop expertise across the entire subject scope.